tytydraco/yessleep/out/The_guy_making_my_coffee_just__blue_screened_when_I_told_him_a_joke.md

 This time, a smiling brunette.

 When her eyes caught mine, she inclined her head, the sound of her neck snapping, sending shivers down my spine.
 "Are you okay there?"
 She spoke to me directly and I nodded shakily.

 When she turned around, I saw the bullet wound in her head, a cavernous hole that looked too fresh, like it was recent.
 I glimpsed splinters of bone sticking to her hair like cats teeth.
 I think she noticed, and shot me a smile, fixing her bright green hat over dark red curls.
-The boss came to the front, finally, a fifty something guy with a face full of wrinkles and too wide smile.
+The boss came to the front, finally, a fifty something guy year old guy with a face full of wrinkles and too wide smile.

 His sweat stained shirt told me everything I needed to know.

-"Do you need anything else?
-Expect the best from our favorite employee!
+"Do you need anything else?"
+It's like he was challenging me to question the state of his workers.
+"Expect the best from our favorite employee!
 Since 2006!"
 The boss slapped Taz's shoulder, laughing heartily, and the boy didn't move.
 But I did see his head slightly dislodge from his neck, his body going limp once again.
 Taz's eyes briefly found me.
 But he didn't cry out for help, only smiling with his boss, joining in the fake laughing.

 When another customer came in, he waved cheerily.